 - You may now insert the mattress pad.
 This is it, you’re done!

 Another simple DIY indestructible dog bed is to use a tire as so:

 It’s a fact.
 Dogs chew, there is no getting around it.
 With the right equipment and execution, you can keep your dogs from not only tearing apart your furniture but also keeping them safe.
+Kuranda is a very good choice but there are plenty of high-quality brands.
 A chew-proof bed will help eliminate bad habits and prevent dangerous choking hazards as opposed to using materials that normally put dogs at risk.